18F/handbook/_pages/policies/employee-resources-policies/deaf-hoh.md

 ### Assistive technology

-Individuals can get access to other assistive technology resources through the Department of Defense's Computer Accommodation Program.
+Individuals can get access to other assistive technology resources through the Department of Defense's [Computer Accommodation Program (CAP)](https://www.cap.mil/Default.aspx).
 GSA’s Equal Employment Opportunity program in the Office of Civil Rights can help get access to these tools.

 ## Accessing remote services